 Additionally, consuming a healthy diet that is rich in nutritious fruit and vegetables – while avoiding sugary snacks – can improve the conditions in the mouth as well as promoting improvement to overall wellbeing.

-Just a few small changes to a daily routine can make a significant difference in the long run and potentially reduce the risk of requiring painful and expensive dental treatment.
+Just a few small changes to a daily routine can make a significant difference in the long run and potentially reduce the risk of requiring painful and expensive dental treatment for a broken tooth.